Understanding The ABS Braking System

 The controller is the heart of the system, and it works by monitoring the speed of the wheels.
 If the wheels start to lock up, the controller will activate the ABS pump to apply pressure to the brakes and release it again quickly.
 This helps to keep the wheels from skidding and losing traction.
 There are two main types of controllers: electronic and hydraulic.

 Electronic controllers are the most common type, and they use sensors to monitor wheel speed.
 When the sensors detect that a wheel is about to lock up, the controller will activate the ABS pump.
 Hydraulic controllers are less common, but they work similarly.
 Instead of using sensors, they use a pressure switch to detect when a wheel is locking up.
 When the pressure switch is triggered, it will activate the ABS pump.

 Why Do Modern Cars Use ABS Braking Systems?

 There are a few key reasons why ABS brakes are better than non-ABS brakes.
 First, they provide significantly more stopping power.
 This is because the system is designed to automatically distribute braking force evenly across all four wheels.
 Second, they’re much less likely to lock up under heavy braking, which can lead to skidding and loss of control.
 Finally, they’re much easier to control in emergency situations since you don’t have to worry about pumping the brakes correctly.
 All of these factors make ABS brakes a wise choice for anyone looking for the best possible performance from their vehicle.

-If you have any questions on ABS Braking Systems or feel your vehicle requires a brake inspection, repair or service, give Metro Transmission and Automotive a call today.
+If you have any questions on ABS Braking Systems or feel your vehicle requires a brake inspection, repair or service, contact Metro Transmission and Automotive today.
 Our ASE Certified Technicians and Award-winning Customer Service Staff will be happy to assist you with any of your questions or needs.